textX/Arpeggio/docs/index.rst

     input_expr = "-(4-1)*5+(2+4.67)+5.89/(.2+7)"
     parse_tree = parser.parse(input_expr)

-You can navigate and analyze parse tree or transform it using visitor patter to some more usable form (see `Semantic analysis - Visitors`_)
+You can navigate and analyze parse tree or transform it using visitor pattern to some more usable form (see `Semantic analysis - Visitors`_)

 If you want to debug parser construction set ``debug`` parameter to ``True`` in the ``ParserPython`` call.